 Council has flood maps available for its main waterways which give an indication of areas that will most likely be affected by various flood events.
 However, these maps are not detailed enough to provide flood levels for individual properties.

-If you require more detailed information from that supplied on the maps and in relation to a Development Application, residents in the south of the Central Coast and residents in the north of the Central Coast can obtain, for a fee, the flood level on their property from Council's website.
+If you require more detailed information from that supplied on the maps and in relation to a Development Application, residents of the Central Coast can obtain, for a fee, the flood level on their property using Council’s online services via this link.

 Note: It is not Council's general practice to provide flood information about a property over the phone.